davidkml/vc-made-simple/docs/COMMANDS.md

 ## commit
 **Usage**: `vms commit <message>`

-**Description**: Saves the snapshots of the files in the staging area into the repository with an associated message and create a new commit in the history
+**Description**: Saves the snapshots of the files in the staging area into the repository with an associated message and adds a new commit in the history
+- create a new commit with an internal map updated with the contents of the staging area
 - if a file in the staging area has been staged with the special value corresponding to deletion, remove the file from tracking
-- update the internal map of the commit with the contents of the staging area
-- move the snapshots from the `vms/cache` to the more permanent `vms/objects` directory
+- move the snapshots of staged files from the `vms/cache` to the more permanent `vms/objects` directory
-- write to the `vms/objects` directory using the first two characters of of the hash as a tag
+- write to the `vms/objects` directory using the first two characters of the hash as a subdirectory, acting as a tag
-- change permissions of snapshots after moving to remove write access
+- after moving, change permissions of snapshots to remove write access
 - clear cache
 - clear staging area
 - update the log
 - update the position of the branch pointed to by HEAD
-- save the commit with an updated internal map into the  `vms/objects` directory
+- save the new commit into the  `vms/objects` directory

 **Failure cases**:
-- if repository is not in initialized, abort and print to standard error:
+- if repository is not initialized, abort and print to standard error:
 ```
 Repository is not initialized
   (use "vms init" to initialize repository)